Photos: Postponement Announcement and Save the New Date by NooneyArt Designs.

 Because of the process of the custom made die, stamped foil is a more expensive option than digital foil.

-Digital foil uses digital printing, eliminating the need for creating a metal die.
+Digital foil eliminates the need for creating a metal die, thus reducing the cost of the project.
 The design is printed digitally using a polymer clear coat and the foil is applied.
 The result is a shiny look similar to the stamped foil, but with a slightly raised texture and a soft touch coating on the paper.
 Currently, we only offer gold and silver with digital foil.

 Colored papers can be used with both types of foil application.
 To achieve a clean and accurate print, we recommend printing on a smooth surface paper as opposed to a textured paper stock for both foil processes.